JahnStar/Hey-Quick-Keyboard/README.md

 | Ctrl + Alt + Up/Down Arrow | Scroll Wheel | Scroll up or down |
 |  |  |  |

+### Note

+HeyQuickKeyboard.exe is not a virus: Defender may flag the compiled .exe as a virus due to the nature of AutoHotkey scripts.
+To verify, compile from the .ahk using AHK2Exe.

 ## Contact

 If you have any questions, suggestions or feedback about this script, please contact me on [Github].